 10Mississippi College School of Law.
 (2023).
 Judicial Data Project Court Infomation.
 Mississippi Judicial Route of Appeals.
 Retrieved June 2, 2023, from <https://law-db.mc.edu/judicial/information.php>

-11Hinds County, Mississippi.
+11Hinds County Board of Supervisors.
 (2023).
 Inmate Query.
 Retrieved June 2, 2023, from <https://www.co.hinds.ms.us/pgs/apps/inmate/inmate_query.asp>

 12Mississippi State Department of Health.
 (2021, October).
 Application for Certified Mississippi Birth Certificate.
 Retrieved June 2, 2023, from <https://msdh.ms.gov/phs/forms/Form%20522E_201701.pdf>